Why Leaders, Directors, and Ministers Need To Be Organized

 Jason Pyron is the Ministries and Leadership Development Pastor at Bellevue Baptist Church in Memphis, TN.
 He has served there for 15 years, where he began as the Middle School Pastor.
 Jason oversees all age group ministries as well as the internship program.
 He also oversees the professional development of the staff and aids volunteers in their training and development.
 Jason is the husband to Dorie and father to a high schooler and two middle schoolers.
 You can find him on Facebook, Twitter, and Instagram or email him at firstname.lastname@example.org.

-check out our other posts on Build a Parent Ministry Plan:
+For other posts on Build a Parent Ministry Plan, check out:

 Want More Help Getting Organized?